JimDunphy/build_zimbra.sh/README.md

 % ./build_zimbra.sh --version 10.0.8
 ```

-**Note**: It can take [Zimbra up to a week](https://forums.zimbra.org/viewtopic.php?p=313525#p313525) to push their new patches to the FOSS GitHub after they announce a new NETWORK release.
+**Note**: It can take [Zimbra up to a week](https://forums.zimbra.org/viewtopic.php?p=313525#p313525) to push all their new patches to the FOSS GitHub after they announce a new NETWORK release.
 Using the `./build_zimbra.sh --show-tags` will provide a list of repositories, the tag, and date to help determine when.

 ## How it Works